 Dads with a record collection will appreciate this Bluetooth turntable, a pick from Farrell, that will let them link their music to any wireless Bluetooth speaker — or headphones for private listening.

 And if he’d rather go wireless, Strategist managing editor Maxine Builder determined that these were the best truly wireless earbuds.
-“If you’re looking to maximize sound, style, and comfort, or want to finally upgrade your AirPods, you cannot do better than with these Sennheisers,” she said.
+“If you’re looking to maximize sound, style, and comfort or want to finally upgrade your AirPods, you cannot do better than with these Sennheisers,” she said.

 For gamer dads

 PC-gaming dads will love this programmable mouse with more than 2,600 positive reviews on Amazon.
 We were won over by this one: “The software that comes with it is fantastic and makes it very easy to customize it for any game.
 It can even scan your computer for installed games and auto-program the buttons based on the game.
-I was very weary about spending so much money on a mouse, as I am a weekend-warrior FPS player; it was worth every penny.”
+I was very wary about spending so much money on a mouse, as I am a weekend-warrior FPS player; it was worth every penny.”